oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     ```
     <copy>
+    set pagesize 100
+    col name format a20
+    col value format a10
     select con_id, name, value
     from v$system_parameter
     where isdefault = 'FALSE' and con_id != 0
     order by 1, 2;
     </copy>

+    -- Be sure to hit RETURN
     ```

     * Notice only a few parameters are set in the PDBs.